rr-/szurubooru/doc/INSTALL.md

-This assumes that you have Docker (version 17.05 or greater) and Docker Compose (version 1.6.0 or greater) already installed.
+This assumes that you have Docker (version 19.03 or greater) and the Docker Compose CLI (version 1.27.0 or greater) already installed.

 ### Prepare things